Bonita Ely: Exhibitions, commissions and collections

-Her work has been internationally exhibited, including in documenta14 in Kassel, Germany and Athens, Greece, at Chisenhale Gallery, London; Künstlerhaus Bethanien, Berlin; Harbourfront, Toronto; the 18th Street Arts Centre, Los Angeles, US; and the National Museum of Modern and Contemporary Art, Seoul, Korea.
+Her work has been internationally exhibited, including in documenta14 in Kassel, Germany and Athens, Greece, at the Tate Gallery and Chisenhale Gallery, London; the Paris Museum, France; Künstlerhaus Bethanien, Berlin; Harbourfront, Toronto; the 18th Street Arts Centre, Los Angeles, US; and the National Museum of Modern and Contemporary Art, Seoul, Korea.

+In 2024 her installations, "C20th Mythological Beasts: at Home with the Locust People" and "Interior Decoration", addressing intergenerational post traumatic Stress Disorder (PTSD) were in the Biennale of Sydney.
+In the 2022 Biennale of Sydney she performed "Slip Slap", addressing plastic pollution.

 Ely's experimental artworks are in international collections such as the Tate Museum, London, Museum of Modern Art, New York and the National Gallery of Australia, Canberra, and have been selected for significant contemporary art events such as Fieldwork, the opening of the Ian Potter Centre: NGV Australia, Melbourne.
 She has also produced three public sculptures for the City of Huế, Vietnam (1998, 2002, 2006).

 Public sculpture commissions in Huế, Vietnam

 In 1998, Ely was invited to create a public sculpture for the Children's Cultural Centre in Huế, Vietnam, participating in the 2nd Sculpture Symposium.
 Her interactive work takes the form of a hollow haystack, referencing the conical stacks made of rice 'hay' in the fields around Huế that were used for cooking fires.
 The sculpture's three arch-shaped entrances are approximately one metre high – children's height – and its barrel-shaped base acts like an acoustic chamber, collecting the sounds in the surrounding environment.
 Small holes in the conical space above illuminate the interior with soft bands of light.
 The sculpture is made from the small, traditional bricks from the Huế Citadel's brickworks.
 As such it is a record of bygone cultural materials & practices.

 Research of Huế's longevity characters informed Ely's second public sculpture in the city, titled Longevity: Scissors and Sickles (2002).
 Scissors and sickles made by local blacksmiths were caste and braised together in a lattice pattern to form a three dimensional interpretation of a longevity symbol.
 Shaped like a gourd, the scrap metal used included shrapnel from the American War, as it is known in Vietnam.